-All new inter-building backbone cabling shall consist of a minimum of 24-strands of single-mode fiber optic cabling.
+Inter-building backbone cabling shall consist of a minimum of 24-strands of single-mode fiber optic cabling.

 Inter-building fiber shall be indoor/outdoor rated fiber.

 Depending upon the geographic location of the building being served, as well as its logical relationship to the campus environment, the number and type of strands may be increased.